AML Screening FAQs

 What is AML screening?

-Anti-money laundering (AML) screening refers to the process of cross-checking customers against sanctions lists, watchlists, politically exposed person (PEP) lists, and adverse media.
-A strong AML screening process helps compliance teams systematically identify customers and transactions that may pose a risk of financial crime.
+Anti-money laundering (AML) screening is the process of cross-checking customers against sanctions lists, watchlists, politically exposed person (PEP) lists, and adverse media.
+A strong AML screening process helps compliance teams identify customers, beneficial owners, and transactions that may pose a risk of financial crimes.

-It’s crucial to note that AML screening alone does not fulfill all the AML obligations required by regulators.
-A comprehensive AML program should encompass additional elements such as customer identification, customer due diligence, ongoing AML risk assessment, and transaction monitoring.
+It’s crucial to note that AML screening alone does not fulfill all the AML obligations regulators require.
+A comprehensive AML program should also encompass customer identification and validation, customer due diligence, ongoing AML risk assessment, and high-quality data and technology.

 Why is AML screening important?

 Unfortunately, financial crime is everywhere.
-The United Nations Office on Drugs and Crime (UNODC) estimates that money laundering represents between 2 and 5% of global GDP every year.
-Any business is susceptible to be used to launder money from illicit sources.
-Sectors like banking, financial services, insurance, real estate, healthcare, gaming, gambling, and non-profit organizations are particularly exposed due to the nature of their operations and the potential for large financial transactions.
+The United Nations Office on Drugs and Crime (UNODC) estimates money laundering represents 2-5% of global GDP every year.
+Any business is susceptible to being used to launder money from illicit sources.
+Banking, financial services, insurance, real estate, healthcare, gaming, gambling, and non-profit organizations are particularly exposed due to the far-reaching nature of their operations and the potential for large financial transactions.

-Governments worldwide have responded by implementing stringent AML and economic sanctions laws and regulations, such as the Bank Secrecy Act and the USA PATRIOT Act in the US and the EU Anti-Money Laundering Directives (AMLD) to ensure that businesses actively combat financial crime.
+Governments worldwide have responded by implementing stringent AML screening and economic sanctions laws and regulations, such as the Bank Secrecy Act and the USA PATRIOT Act in the US and the EU Anti-Money Laundering Directives (AMLD), to ensure businesses actively combat financial crime.

-Moreover, customers are increasingly discerning, and associations with financial crime can erode trust.
-Upholding the highest standards of compliance not only ensures legal adherence for an organziation, but also establishes a solid foundation of trust with stakeholders, fostering a reputation of integrity and responsibility in the business landscape.
+Moreover, upholding the highest standards of compliance ensures legal adherence for an organization while establishing a solid foundation of trust with stakeholders and fostering a reputation of integrity and responsibility.

 Types of AML screening

-There are four primary types of AML screening: sanctions screening, watchlist screening, Politically Exposed Persons (PEP) screening, and adverse media screening.
+There are four primary types of sanctions screening under the broader umbrella of AML watchlist screening: sanctions screening, watchlist screening, PEP screening, and adverse media screening.
 Each type addresses specific risk areas and employs distinct configurations in ensuring compliance with regulatory standards.
+Other types of screening include payment screening to stop risky transactions, and securities screening to uncover risks hidden in trading books and securities inventories.

 Sanctions screening

-Sanctions screening is a process that involves cross-referencing customer data against government-issued sanctions lists like those provided by the Office of Foreign Assets Control (OFAC) or the United Nations Security Council.
-These lists contain names associated with individuals, organizations, or countries subject to economic or trade sanctions due to involvement in unlawful activities.
-Sanctions screening is necessary to comply with the various international and national regulations to prevent financial institutions and organizations from inadvertently engaging in business relationships that violate sanctions regimes.
+Sanctions screening cross-references customer data against government-issued sanctions lists like those provided by the Office of Foreign Assets Control (OFAC) or the United Nations Security Council.
+These lists contain names associated with individuals, organizations, or countries subject to economic or trade sanctions.
+Sanctions screening AML is necessary to comply with the various international and national regulations and prevent financial institutions and organizations from inadvertently engaging in business relationships that violate sanctions regimes.

 Watchlist screening

-Watchlist screening on the other hand is a process that involves cross-referencing customer data against lists compiled by various entities (such as government agencies, law enforcement, and financial institutions) to monitor individuals or entities that are suspected of involvement in illicit activities.
-Being on a watch list does not necessarily mean the person or entity has been proven guilty, but it signifies a need for increased scrutiny during the customer due diligence process.
+AML user screening, or watchlist screening, involves cross-referencing verified customer identities against lists compiled by various entities (such as government agencies, law enforcement, and financial institutions) to monitor individuals or entities suspected in illicit activities.
+Being on a watch list does not necessarily mean the person or entity has been proven guilty; it signifies the need for increased scrutiny during the customer due diligence process.

-Watchlists can vary significantly in size, ranging from localized watchlists maintained by specific jurisdictions to global databases with millions of entries.
+Watchlists can vary significantly in size, ranging from localized watchlists maintained by specific jurisdictions to global databases with millions of names.
 Examples include the FBI’s Most Wanted List or a financial institution’s own internal watch list.
-Due to the dynamic nature of risks, continuous monitoring and real-time screening are imperative.
-This ensures that any newly identified risks are promptly addressed, minimizing the potential for illicit activities to occur.
+Due to the dynamic nature of risks, continuous monitoring of changes in customer data and real-time screening are imperative.
+This ensures any newly identified risks are promptly addressed, minimizing the potential for financial crimes to occur.

-By conducting thorough watchlist screening, financial institutions can ensure that potential high-risk customers or transactions are identified and managed.
-This not only helps to mitigate risks but also demonstrates a commitment to regulatory compliance.
+By conducting thorough watchlist screening, financial institutions can ensure potential high-risk customers or transactions are identified and managed.
+This not only helps mitigate risks but also demonstrates a commitment to regulatory compliance.

 PEP screening

 PEP screening is a specialized form of due diligence designed to identify individuals who hold prominent public positions and their relatives and close associates.
-These individuals, known as Politically Exposed Persons (PEPs), present a higher risk for financial crime due to their influence and access to public funds.
+These individuals present a higher risk for financial crime due to their influence and access to public funds.
 Identifying PEPs enables financial institutions to apply enhanced due diligence measures and assess the potential risks associated with a particular customer relationship.

 PEP lists are compiled by various sources, including government agencies, international organizations, and commercial data aggregators.
 They contain names and affiliations of individuals holding political positions or with ties to influential figures.
-PEP lists can range from a few hundred to thousands of entries, depending on the scope of the screening program and the jurisdiction covered.
+PEP lists can range from a few hundred to thousands of entries, depending on the scope of organization’s screening program and the region(s) they cover.

 Real-time screening during onboarding and continuous monitoring is crucial to effective PEP compliance.
 Regular updates to PEP lists ensure that any changes in political status or affiliations are promptly identified and appropriate due diligence is conducted.